dmauser/Lab/ER-and-VPN-Gateway-BGP-info/README.md

 ## Introduction

 This is a simple script that dump all BGP routing information for VPN or ExpressRoute Virtual Network Gateways (VNGs).
-Please note, this script is not applicable for Virtual WAN VPN or ExpressRoute Gateways.
+Please note, this script is not applicable for both Virtual WAN VPN and ExpressRoute Gateways.

 ## Known issues